CAR ACCIDENT CAUSED PREMATURE DELIVERY MN LAWYERS

 OTHER CONSEQUENCES FROM PREMATURE LABOR

 The nurse also told our clients that babies at this gestation often require a NG tube for adequate nutrition.
-She said that the baby would most likely need to be hospitalized for at least 3 to 5 weeks, depending on its ability to eat well and gain weight adequately.
+She said that the baby would most likely need to be hospitalized for at least 3 to 5 weeks.
 Finally, the nurse practitioner told our clients that because this was a preterm labor because of the car crash, the baby could require blood work and antibiotics to treat any possible infection.

 This was very hard for our clients to hear.
-Because our client’s pregnancy had been normal with no complications, they were unprepared for the possibility of their baby being born early – which would not have happened but for this MN car accident.
-This made the entire labor experience more frightening for our client because instead of feeling excitement and anticipation about the baby being born, she was scared and worried about his health given his premature status.
+Because our client’s pregnancy had been normal with no complications, they were unprepared for the possibility of their baby being born early.
+This would not have happened but for the car accident.
+This made the entire labor experience more frightening for our client.
+Instead of feeling excitement and anticipation about the baby being born, she was scared and worried about his health given his premature status.

 EFFECTS OF PREMATURE LABOR FROM CAR ACCIDENT